Who is Greta?

 Her story of hope is about the sleeping giant she has awoken with her message.
 Since Greta started her protest, she has mobilized thousands of people, young and old, who share her vision for a stable climate future.

 At SPUD, our mission is to empower our customers to “be part of the solution”, which is exactly what Greta has done for many around the world.
-In addition, we believe a more sustainable future is possible and that solutions are available to make this happen, but stronger government support would help us get to this goal in a shorter timeline.
+In addition, we believe a more sustainable future is possible and that solutions are available to make this happen, but we need to take great collective action to reach our carbon emission reduction targets in time!

 How you can support Greta